Vermont solar rebates and incentives: 2025 guide

 Tesla Powerwall program

 GMP also offers a special program to lease two Tesla Powerwalls for 10 years if you give them control of your battery during Peak Events.
-To participate, you'll pay GMP either $55 per month or $5,500 upfront.
+To participate, you'll pay GMP either $55 per month or a one-time $5,500 upfront payment.
 For reference, Tesla Powerwalls typically come with a 10-year warranty and two cost $14,731 after the federal tax credit, according to Tesla.

 The biggest thing to keep in mind with the BYOD Backup Only Option and the Tesla Powerwall program is that you're allowing GMP access to your battery when electricity costs the most.
 If you don't have solar or your solar panels aren't producing enough electricity to meet your consumption during Peak Events, you'll pay more for electricity.